 SPSS Statistics 25

-This tutorial will guide you through our recommended setup of using the VMware Horizon desktop client.
-Web/HTML usage is possible and covered in the “additional notes” section along with accompanying caveats.
+This tutorial will guide you through our recommended setup of using the VMware Horizon desktop client for macOS or Windows.
+Clients for other platforms are available, such as Windows 10 UWP, Chrome OS, etc. but these may lose some useful features like access to local storage which may impede your workflow.
+Similarly, Web/HTML usage is possible and covered in the “additional notes” section along with accompanying caveats.

 1. Visit https://view.euc.untsystem.edu/ in your web browser of choice.